cloudposse/docs/content/release-engineering/codefresh-kubernetes-integration.md

 ---
-title: "CodeFresh Kubernetes Integration"
+title: "Codefresh Kubernetes Integration"
-description: "Easily add Kubernetes Clusters in CodeFresh"
+description: "Easily add Kubernetes Clusters in Codefresh"
 ---

 {{% dialog type="info" icon="fa-info-circle" title="Note" %}}
-The "administrator" permission on CodeFresh is required to carry out these steps.
-Ask your CodeFresh administrator to grant these permissions on the [collaborators](https://g.codefresh.io/account/collaborators) page on CodeFresh or to carry out the following steps on your behalf.
+The "administrator" permission on Codefresh is required to carry out these steps.
+Ask your Codefresh administrator to grant these permissions on the [collaborators](https://g.codefresh.io/account/collaborators) page on Codefresh or to carry out the following steps on your behalf.
 {{% /dialog %}}

-Login to CodeFresh and navigate to the [Kubernetes Integration](https://g.codefresh.io/kubernetes/services/) under account settings.
+Login to Codefresh and navigate to the [Kubernetes Integration](https://g.codefresh.io/kubernetes/services/) under account settings.

 Click "Add Provider" and select the relevant cloud platform.